-Some schools expecting virus surge go online, cancel classes - NewsBreak
+Some Schools Expecting Virus Surge Go Online, Cancel Classes - NewsBreak

 The Lansing School District also shifted to virtual learning for the week.
 Teachers and staff in Lansing still will be required to report to their schools.

-Since Thursday, Michigan has recorded 61,235 new virus cases and 298 additional deaths, according to state health officials.
+Michigan has reported more than 1.5 million confirmed virus cases and more than 26,900 deaths since the start of the pandemic.

 Last week, Detroit schools Superintendent Nikolai Vitti cited the city’s 36% virus infection rate in the district’s decision to shut down.
-Teachers, administrators and other district employees were being required to get tested for COVID-19 on Monday and Tuesday.
+Teachers, administrators and other employees of the district were being required to get tested for COVID-19 Monday and Tuesday.

 “This high rate of infection will inevitably mean that a return to in-person learning on Monday, with nearly 8,000 employees and partners and nearly 50,000 students, will lead to extensive COVID spread placing employees, students, and families at risk, along with excessive staff shortages due to positive and close contact scenarios,” Vitti said on the district’s website.